KumaV1/Runescape-Encounters-in-Melvor/Readme.md

     * Weapons being (among) the generally strongest for "Melvor Full", at least purely offensively
     * If an idea comes to mind, then a Tzhaar combat area and Tzekhaar front would drop Tokkul to spend on something
     * One time shop purchase per front, akin to the elemental dungeon purchases
+  * Others (any ideas? feel free to share them and we can see what we can do)

 # Implementation ideas / notes